maplibre/maplibre-style-spec/README.md

 The [documentation](https://maplibre.org/maplibre-style-spec) of the style specification also lives in this repository.
 We use [Zensical](https://www.zensical.org/).

-For local development of the documentation, start Zensical.
+To work on the documentation locally you need to start Zensical.
 When you have Docker installed and running, you can use:

 ```bash
 npm run start-docs